Mentor Areas

 Description:

-Dr. Huntington has research opportunities for students across the following portfolio of projects:
+For AY 2025/2026, PDRI-DevLab has research opportunities for students across the following portfolio of three projects:

 Preferred Qualifications

 This portfolio has a variety of quantitative and qualitative research tasks and can accommodate students with a range of skills and qualifications.
-Quantitative research tasks focus on survey data analysis and the analysis of GIS data to explore environmental and climate outcomes.
+Quantitative research tasks focus on big data analytics, survey data analysis, and the analysis of GIS data.
 For quantitative research tasks, we are especially interested in students who are proficient in R or Stata for data analytics, and experience with GIS and applied econometrics for social science research is highly preferred.
 Qualitative research tasks focus on the analysis of interviews and focus group transcripts, along with in-depth literature reviews.

 Project Website